Science

 Ongoing Efforts

-We are currently optimizing our lead molecule for pre-clinical IND enabling studies.
-Beyond ccRCC, this first-in-class therapeutic strategy will have widespread application in a variety of tumor types associated with HIF-2α activation or lipid accumulation including ovarian and brain cancers.
+We are currently performing pre-clinical IND enabling studies.
+Beyond ccRCC, this first-in-class therapeutic strategy will have widespread application in a variety of tumor types associated with lipid accumulation or increased oxidative stress including ovarian cancer and melanoma.